About the Volunteer Work

 "תן", pronounced "Ten," is the Hebrew word for "Give."

-It is also the name of a new initiative about to revolutionize the Jewish meaning of giving.
+It is also the name of a Jewish Agency initiative that is revolutionizing the Jewish meaning of giving.

-The Jewish Agency's Project TEN: Global Tikkun Olam is set to harness the energies and passion of Jewish young adults from Israel and around the world, who will spend three months working and learning together in onsite service projects in vulnerable communities throughout the world and in Israel.
+The Jewish Agency's Project TEN: Global Tikkun Olam harnesses the energies and passion of Jewish young adults from Israel and around the world, who spend three months working and learning together in onsite service projects in vulnerable communities throughout the world and in Israel.

-By highlighting the Jewish values that speak directly to sustainable development, social justice, and leadership, Project TEN will serve as a unique immersive service-learning framework for volunteers wishing to engage in sustainable development as they themselves develop – forming an extensive Jewish identity-building experience.
-Volunteers in each of our development centers will be carefully chosen from all over the world, connecting the global Jewish family to one another and to Israel.
+By highlighting the Jewish values that speak directly to sustainable development, social justice, and leadership, Project TEN serves as a unique immersive service-learning framework for volunteers wishing to engage in sustainable development as they themselves develop – forming an extensive Jewish identity-building experience.
+Volunteers in each of our development centers are carefully chosen from all over the world, connecting the global Jewish family to one another and to Israel.
 Read more

 The Project TEN center in Oaxaca will be located on a coffee or cocoa farm; more details to be announced soon!